 Twinkling H20's were painted on white paper as well as colored cardstock and the colors remained bright.
 Interesting effects were achieved when applying the paints as a color wash over dark paper and cardstock.

 Ease of Use

 Twinkling H20's are simple to use and require no special equipment.
 The surface of the paint does require moistening prior to use, and the paints are easiest to use when the surface has been moistened and left to stand for a few minutes.
-Any standard paint brush can be used and the paints can be applied direct from the pot or after being blended on a plate, piece of plastic or pallet.
+Any standard paintbrush can be used and the paints can be applied directly from the pot or after being blended on a plate, piece of plastic or pallet.

 Being watercolors, clean up is simple!
 After use, it is just a case of rinsing paintbrushes and other equipment well in water.
-The colors are heavily pigmented and staining was experienced on paintbrushes, however, this is not a problem in normal use.
+The colors are heavily pigmented and staining was experienced on paintbrushes; this is not a problem in normal use.

 Twinkling h20's are excellent paints and are extremely versatile.
 The colors are bright and the shimmer is a proper 'shimmer' and not a glittery finish, making these paints ideal for a range of projects.

 - The colors in this pack are exceedingly bright and vibrant - to a level that is unusual in watercolor paints.